Joseph James Cheeseman: Ethnic uprisings

 Some tribal people living in the hinterland of Montserrado County and further north were at war since the mid-1880s and would stay at war until the late 1890s.
 On the one hand there was a war between Gola and Mandingo over trading routes in the region, while various factions of the Gola were fighting with each other too.

 Ethnic struggles with the Kru, Gola, and Grebo tribe who resented incursions into their territory occurred several times during Cheeseman's reign.
 Cheeseman initially attempted to settle tribal conflicts by peaceful negotiations.
 One notable uprising occurred in 1893 when the Grebo tribe attacked the settlement of Harper.
 Troops and the gunboat Gorronomah were sent to defeat the tribesmen.

 Death

 President Cheeseman died in office on November 12, 1896, and vice president William David Coleman served the remainder of the term and well as another four years until 1900.
-Cheeseman was interred at the City Cemetery of Monrovia.
+Cheeseman and his wife are buried in Edina in elaborate graves adjacent to their mansion, which is now in ruins and overgrown with vegetation.